prateek147/prateek147.github.io/source/_posts/2013-08-20-ios-application-security-part-11-analyzing-network-traffic-over-http-slash-https.markdown

 <img src="/images/posts/ios11/7.png" width="1002" height="214" alt="7">

 <p>Now, you will have to tell your device to route traffic through this proxy.
-On your IOS device, go to the Settings App, click on <i>Wifi</i>, select the network that you are connected to and on its settings, scroll down and there will be an option to set its proxy.
+On your iOS device, go to the Settings App, click on <i>Wifi</i>, select the network that you are connected to and on its settings, scroll down and there will be an option to set its proxy.
 Set the proxy as your computers IP address which is currently running Burpsuite and the port as the port on which the proxy is running.</p>

 <img src="/images/posts/ios11/i.png" width="245" height="247" alt="I">